 “It is likely a pole-like structure that looked not unlike a Saxon Irminsul had been present since time immemorial in Fennoscandia.”

 Contemporary scholars — not seldom funded by tax money — view Midsummer as a “new” festivity that was not celebrated in heathen, pre-Christian times but introduced to Sweden only a couple of hundred years ago, as mentioned above.
-However, we are not quite sure how that conclusion was reached, as we are reasonably convinced our ancestors celebrated the summer solstice at least until the Bronze Age ended around 500 BCE (a time of turmoil which saw “Asatru” and Odin (Old Norse: Óðinn) emerge, making the elder sun rituals less popular as the “twin god belief system” was gradually replaced.
-Norse twin deities include Árvakr and Alsviðr — a pair of horses pulling the sun.)
+However, we are not quite sure how that conclusion was reached, as we are reasonably convinced our ancestors celebrated the summer solstice at least until the Bronze Age ended around 500 BCE — a time of turmoil which saw “Asatru” and Óðinn emerge, making ancient sun rituals less popular as the sun-centered “twin god belief system” was gradually replaced (such beliefs can be sensed from twin deities include Árvakr and Alsviðr — a pair of Norse horses pulling the sun across the sky.)

-“Professional historians” have also suggested the iconic midsommarstång, which is at the center of the festivities in Sweden, originated in Germany in the late 1600s.
+Some historians have suggested the iconic midsommarstång, which is at the center of the festivities in Sweden, originated in Germany in the late 1600s.
 We beg to differ — it is far more likely a structure that looked not entirely unlike the Saxon Irminsul had been present in parts of ancient Fennoscandia since time immemorial.
-Flowers and dancing are two ingredients that surely called for some sort of structure, pole, or fire beacon to dance around — while doubling up as a symbol of the sun itself.
+Flowers and dancing are two ingredients that surely called for some sort of structure, pole, or fire beacon to dance around — while doubling up not only as a symbol of the sun itself but also as the world tree — the axis mundi.
+And the pillar of heaven, reaching the North Star.

 Līgo — Latvian Midsummer